-Chelan Fruit Cooperative is a 300-member, grower-owned cooperative based in North Central Washington.
-Its roots are in three former regional cooperatives: Trout, Inc, Blue Chelan, Inc, and MAGI, Inc.
+Chelan Fruit is a 200-member company based in North Central Washington.
+It is owned by International Farming in North Carolina.
+Chelan Fruit's roots are in three former regional cooperatives: Trout, Inc, Blue Chelan, Inc, and MAGI, Inc.

-Currently Chelan Fruit receives and produces bins of conventional and organic apples, pears, cherries, plums and pluots from 12,750 acres located from the Canadian border south to Central Washington.
-They employ 600 employees, peaking at 1,200 employees during cherry season.
+Currently Chelan Fruit receives and produces bins of conventional and organic apples, pears, and cherries from 7,500 acres located from the Canadian border south to Ice Harbor.
+They employ 400 employees, peaking at 700 employees during cherry season.

 Trout Incorporated was incorporated in July 1921 as Lake Chelan Fruit Growers by eight growers.
 In 1921, fruit was hand sorted and packed, then shipped in one bushel wood boxes with labels glued on the ends identifying whose fruit was in the box.
 The Trout label is now a collector’s item.
 K.J.
 Hendershott was appointed manager of Trout, Inc. in 1921, and led the organization until 1966.
 To recognize his years of service a scholarship fund to further education in the agriculture industry has been established in his name.